-Reverse mortgages are increasing in popularity with seniors across West Covina and surrounding areas.
-If you are 62 years and older, you may qualify for this loan that converts your home equity into cash income.
+Reverse mortgages are increasing in popularity with seniors in Los Angeles County and Orange County, West Covina and surrounding areas.
+If you are age 62+ you may qualify for the FHA Insured HECM, or 55+ you may qualify for the Jumbo Reverse Mortgage that converts a portion of your home equity into cash income.
 Contact Susan & Manuel Perez today to discuss your retirement plans.

 What is a Reverse Mortgage Loan?

 Our goal is that you become fully informed of this versatile mortgage loan and make the appropriate decision for you and your family given your unique situation.

 It can be scary making a major decision about one of your biggest investments, the place that means the most to you.
 Deciding whether a reverse mortgage loan is right for you often requires education and expert advice.
 We hope the following information is beneficial as you explore whether a reverse mortgage loan is right for you.

 A reverse mortgage loan is a unique loan that allows homeowner(s) 62 years of age and older to draw on the value of their home, which is paid to the homeowner(s) in a variety of payout options or used as a line of credit.
 One of the unique features of a reverse mortgage loan is that it does not require repayment until the homeowner(s) no longer reside in the residence, the last surviving borrower passes away, or does not comply with the loan obligations.
 An example of reverse mortgages or HECM guidelines / obligations are paying property taxes and insurance and maintaining the property to FHA guidelines (if the reverse mortgage loan is FHA's HECM loan).

 There are different types of reverse mortgage loans.
 The two most popular are the HECM loan (Home Equity Conversion Mortgage, insured by the FHA) and jumbo or proprietary reverse mortgage loans¹ for high value homes.